Beginnerbakes

 Instructions

-3. Carefully line the tart tin with the puff pastry, pressing gently into the edges.
-Trim any excess pastry from the edges.
+3. Carefully line the tart tin with the puff pastry, pressing gently into the edges, then trim any excess pastry.

-4. Use a fork to prick holes evenly across the base of the pastry to prevent it puffing up too much during baking.
+4. Use a fork to prick holes evenly across the pastry base to prevent it puffing too much.

-5. Place a sheet of parchment paper over the pastry and fill with baking beans or dried beans to blind bake the crust.
+5. Place parchment paper over the pastry and fill with baking beans or dried beans to blind bake.

-6. Bake the pastry base in the preheated oven for 12 minutes.
-Then remove the parchment and beans and bake for 5 more minutes until lightly golden.
+6. Bake the pastry base for 12 minutes, then remove the parchment and beans and bake for 5 more minutes until lightly golden.

-7. Meanwhile, prepare the custard filling: In a mixing bowl, whisk together the eggs, sugar, and vanilla extract until smooth and pale.
+7. Meanwhile, whisk the eggs, sugar, and vanilla extract in a mixing bowl until smooth and pale.

-8. Sift in the plain flour and whisk again to combine without lumps.
+8. Sift in the plain flour and whisk again until no lumps remain.

-9. Heat the milk gently in a saucepan until just warm (do not boil).
-Gradually pour the warm milk into the egg mixture, whisking constantly to prevent curdling.
+9. Heat the milk gently in a saucepan until just warm, not boiling.
+Gradually pour the warm milk into the egg mixture, whisking constantly.

-10. Return the mixture to the saucepan and cook gently over low heat, stirring continuously until the custard thickens enough to coat the back of a spoon, about 5-7 minutes.
+10. Return the mixture to the saucepan and cook gently over low heat, stirring continuously, until the custard coats the back of a spoon, about 5 to 7 minutes.
 Do not boil.

 11. Pour the thickened custard into the pre-baked tart shell, filling just below the rim.

-12. Sprinkle the top lightly with ground nutmeg for traditional flavor and aroma.
+12. Sprinkle the top lightly with ground nutmeg.

-13. Reduce the oven temperature to 180°C (350°F) and bake the filled tart for 20 minutes, or until the custard is set but still slightly wobbly in the center.
+13. Reduce the oven temperature to 350 degrees F (180 degrees C) and bake for 20 minutes, until the custard is set but still slightly wobbly in the center.

-14. Allow the tart to cool in the tin for 15 minutes, then remove and cool completely on a wire rack before slicing.
+14. Cool the tart in the tin for 15 minutes, then transfer to a wire rack to cool completely before slicing.

-15. Serve the custard tart slightly warm or at room temperature.
-Enjoy!
+15. Serve slightly warm or at room temperature.

 Frequently Asked Questions